 - "how to avoid uselss plot devices" (I admire that spelling, LOL, but I'm glad to be useful anyway.)

 - "hunger games humor pictures" (Same as the HP humor.)

 - "steven moffat advice about writing" (I did have a post with some of that in it, yes indeed.)

 - "words of someone insane" (...thank you?)

 Viewer Type Two

 I'm guessing most of you actually reading this post come by direct or social.
 My regular readers don't typically need search terms.
-So here's the list of web pages you guys went to most commonly during the time period specified, in order of commonality.
+So here's the list of web pages you guys went to most commonly during the time period specified (the month of October), in order of commonality.
 Happy to help you out!